Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzContainerServiceConfig.md

 ```

 ## DESCRIPTION
-The **New-AzureRmContainerServiceConfig** cmdlet creates a local configuration object for a container service.
+The **New-AzContainerServiceConfig** cmdlet creates a local configuration object for a container service.
-Provide this object to the New-AzureRmContainerService cmdlet to create a container service.
+Provide this object to the New-AzContainerService cmdlet to create a container service.

 ## EXAMPLES

 ### Example 1: Create a container service configuration
 ```
-PS C:\> $Container = New-AzureRmContainerServiceConfig -Location "Australia Southeast" -OrchestratorType "DCOS" -MasterDnsPrefix "MasterResourceGroup17" -AdminUsername "AcsLinuxAdmin" -SshPublicKey "<ssh-key>"
+PS C:\> $Container = New-AzContainerServiceConfig -Location "Australia Southeast" -OrchestratorType "DCOS" -MasterDnsPrefix "MasterResourceGroup17" -AdminUsername "AcsLinuxAdmin" -SshPublicKey "<ssh-key>"
-PS C:\> $Container | Add-AzureRmContainerServiceAgentPoolProfile -Name "AgentPool01" -VmSize "Standard_A1" -DnsPrefix "APResourceGroup17"
+PS C:\> $Container | Add-AzContainerServiceAgentPoolProfile -Name "AgentPool01" -VmSize "Standard_A1" -DnsPrefix "APResourceGroup17"
 ```

 This command creates a container, and then stores it in the $Container variable.
 The command specifies various settings for the container service configuration.
 The command passes
-the configuration object to the Add-AzureRmContainerServiceAgentPoolProfile cmdlet by using the
+the configuration object to the Add-AzContainerServiceAgentPoolProfile cmdlet by using the
 pipeline operator.
 That cmdlet adds an agent pool profile.
-Specify the object in $Container for the *ContainerService* parameter of **New-AzureRmContainerService**.
+Specify the object in $Container for the *ContainerService* parameter of **New-AzContainerService**.

 ## PARAMETERS